tarek-alliani/Alpha-Timer/README.md

 2. Open index.html in your browser to start.

 ## License
 Licensed under the ALPHA.DEV Licenses.
-But U can Download And Use it Btw.
+But U can Download And Use it Locally Btw.